syne-tune/syne-tune/README.md

 ## Running on SageMaker

 If you want to launch experiments on SageMaker rather than on your local machine, you will need access to AWS and SageMaker on your machine.

+Make sure that:
+* `awscli` is installed (see [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html))
+* `docker` is installed and running (see [this link](https://docs.docker.com/get-docker/))
- A SageMaker role should have been created (see
+* A SageMaker role have been created (see
  [this page](https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role-sagemaker-notebook.html) for instructions if you created a SageMaker notebook in the past, this role should have been created for you).

-You should set up AWS credentials, in case you do not have credentials available on your machine already.
+* AWS credentials have been set properly (see [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).

+Note: all those conditions are already met if you run in a SageMaker notebook, they are only relevant if you run in your local machine or on another environment.

 The following command should run without error if your credentials are available:
 ```bash